 Moreover, long-tail keywords have less competition.
 As seen above, it is purely in dire and organic situations that users use such long-tail keywords in search queries.

-Your target traffic for such keywords may be low, but this can improve your organic traffic over time.
 Since SEO as a process is slow and organic, using long-tail keywords for blog SEO can boost your blog’s ranking one fine day.

 You can focus on laser-focused targeted traffic